CONTEXT

 Action

-I rebuilt the site on a scalable template, designing a clear hierarchy that organized key pages by development round.
+I designed the new site's information architecture (IA) and user interface (UI) on a scalable, modular template, prioritizing key conversion pages for the MVP launch to rapidly restore business-critical online presence.
 This included planning for testimonial structured data and dedicated class pages with detailed benefits and features to improve both user experience and search visibility.
 I proactively identified and repaired the vendor lapse before it became a compliance issue and rebuilt the site hierarchy and intake flows to align with the new brand.

 Result